-So you already know that it’s Your RIGHT to Join the Union.
+So, you already know that it’s your RIGHT to Join the Union.
 Your employer cannot interfere with an organizing drive, and UFCW Locals 175 & 633 will ensure your rights are protected.

 There are a number of steps to an Organizing drive.
 The Union only notifies the employer that a certification application is being made just before the application is sent to the OLRB.
 Before that, neither you nor the Union are under any obligation to inform the employer that an Organizing drive is taking place.
-All of your conversations, texts, emails, and notes with our Organizers are all CONFIDENTIAL.
+All of your conversations, texts, emails, and notes with our Organizers are 100% CONFIDENTIAL.

 So how does the process work?

 - Meet with Union Organizers to discuss workplace concerns and how the Union can help solve those issues for you.